-One season after the AFL allowed clubs to have a sponsor on the back of the jumper, Toyota appeared for the first time below the numbers.
+One season after the AFL allowed clubs to have a sponsor on the back of the jumper, Toyota appeared for the first time, embroidered in gold thread below the numbers.

 Tony McGuinness’ 1995 jumper with Toyota added to the back; Jason McCartney, Nigel Smart and Tony Hall; numbers were sewn on the jumpers until 1996.

 The gold numbers were first outlined in white for the 1996 season, when the AFL celebrated its centenary.
 It was also the first season numbers were sublimated, not sewn on the back.
 For the first time the Crows wore a new jumper, featuring a Crow on the front, for trial games and the pre-season competition.
 It was first seen in the AFL’s Centenary Lightning Carnival at Waverley Park in February.
 This new guernsey was made of a lighter “Coolmax” fabric and the AFC Board selected a design created by the AFL.

 The AFL Centenary badge on the front of Tony McGuinness’ jumper; Andrew Jarman; white outline on the number (Jason McCartney); the first extra jumper worn by Adelaide, in the pre-season competition.

 Adidas had its name first appear on the front of the jumper in 1997, when Adelaide won its first AFL premiership.
 The Crows wore white shorts in the grand final.
 The Crows wore a slightly different version of the pre-season jumper in a trial against Essendon, with the collar and both sleeves gold.